 - Seating: Ride vehicles have two rows of bench seats.
 Each row holds two people.
 You step straight into them.

 - Accessibility: You'll have to transfer into the ride vehicle, or request an accessible vehicle.
-Wheelchairs and ECVs should enter through the exit, but you may have to park your ECV outside.
+Ask any Cast Member where to board.
 More about visiting Disneyland in a wheelchair or ECV

-- You won't need your Heads Up app or anything else to keep you entertained in line.
-Tha's because Pinocchio seldom has a long line, making it perfect when you just need to ride something - now.
+You won't need your Heads Up app or anything else to keep you entertained in line.
+That's because Pinocchio seldom has a long line, making it perfect when you just need to ride something - now.

-- Some scenes might be scary for the little ones.
-Things to watch out for include an evil laugh at the beginning, a trip through a scary cage and a chaotic, dark carnival.
-You may also hear the word “ass,” but is referring to a donkey.
-To prepare the kids, let them know that it’s all make-believe and remind them that Pinocchio's story ends happily.
+Some scenes might be too scary for the little ones.
+Things to watch out for include an evil laugh at the beginning, a trip through a terrifying cage, and a chaotic, dark carnival.
+You may also hear the word “ass,” but it is referring to a donkey, not a part of human anatomy.
+Before you ride, remind the kids that it’s all make-believe and Pinocchio's story ends happily.

-It looks like it's as old as the other rides nearby, but it's actually much newer.
-It was is the last dark ride built in Fantasyland, added in 1983.
-It appeared first at Tokyo Disneyland and was so successful there that Disney decided to bring it to the U.S. Disney removed the Mickey Mouse Club Theater to make room for it.
+The Pinocchio ride was the last dark ride built in Fantasyland, added in 1983 after it was successful at Tokyo Disneyland.
+Disney removed the Mickey Mouse Club Theater to make room for it.

-It is based on Disney's animated film Pinocchio, which was the studio's second animated feature length film.
+The story is based on Disney's animated film "Pinocchio," which was the studio's second animated feature-length film.
 Ride designer Art Rowe and set designer Cliff Welch created the California ride, including the black-light painting that gives depth to flat surfaces.

-Designer Bruce Bushman created a concept for a Pinocchio boat ride that was never built but looks like fun.
-It sent riders plummeting down the tongue of Monstro the whale into a lagoon.
+Designer Bruce Bushman created a concept for a Pinocchio boat ride that was never built but looked like fun.
+It sent riders plummeting down the tongue of Monstro the whale, into a lagoon.
 Kind of like Splash Mountain.

 Pinocchio was the first Disneyland ride that used holographic material.
 It's on the mirror in the scene where the boys turn into donkeys on Pleasure Island.

-Lots of people say the Blue Fairy is a hologram, but it actually uses a nineteenth-century illusion called Pepper's Ghost Illusion, which uses reflections.
+Lots of people say the Blue Fairy is a hologram, but it actually uses a nineteenth-century illusion that uses reflections, called Pepper's Ghost Illusion.
 The same effect appears in Winnie the Pooh and the Haunted Mansion.

 Don't try to pull the yellow bow tie off the donkey.
 Years ago, you could do that, but now it's glued on.

-Monstro the whale also shows up at the beginning of the Storybook Land Canal Boats ride.
+In case you didn't see enough of Monstro the whale, he also shows up at the beginning of the Storybook Land Canal Boat ride.